 Like most awards shows, the Grammys voting process is complicated.
-There are several steps to it and predictions aren’t always as easy to make as, say, the Oscars or other awards shows.
-Ahead, find out how Grammy winners are decided.
+There are several steps to it and predictions aren’t always as easy to make as other awards shows.
+Unlike other music award shows, such as the Billboard Music Awards or the MTV Music Video Awards, the Grammys aren’t voted on by the public.
+Instead, the awards are decided by voters from the Recording Academy.
+Ahead, find out how Grammy winners are decided and how to support your favorite artists, even if you can’t vote for them.

 According to the official Grammys website, the first step in the nominations process is to screen submissions.
 Before nominations are decided by Recording Academy members, there are around 350 experts across various genres who determine whether a submission is eligible and placed in the correct field.
 What does this mean?
 Well, these experts make sure that a country song that’s submitted for a country category is actually country and that a “Best New Artist” is indeed a new artist.
 (There are a lot more politics for that category that we won’t go into now.
 But you can read about them here.)